 After discussing the matter with your dentist, you both will then decide on the source of bone used for the procedure, and then you will undergo a simple surgery that involves strengthening your jaw area by placing healthy bone into the gum.

-If you are located in Georgetown, TX, and you’re still contemplating whether getting dental implants is right for you and you want to make sure you have taken all of the necessary steps in order to do, give us a call!
+If you’re still contemplating whether getting dental implants is right for you and you want to make sure you have taken all of the necessary steps in order to do, give us a call!
 At Renken Dentistry, we take the feeling and needs of our patients very seriously, and we want you to see that here we are truly a family.
 Schedule your first appointment today to be on the right path to dental and overall health!